 15 minutes into our ride, someone turned on the tap again and the pounding rain actually felt like tiny pins striking my skin.
 Although I had my raincoat on, it didn’t prevent us from getting wet.
 All thanks to poor quality of disposable raincoats!

-The ride under harsh element lasted one hour and was mainly travelled on the highway.
+The ride under harsh element lasted one hour and was mainly traveled on the highway.
 This, being my first scooter experience was pretty unnerving.
 At that moment, I didn’t know there was more to come.

 Riding a scooter made us realize its limitation as compared to a car.
 It was impossible to take photos on the road, unless we stopped our scooter, take out our phone, unlock it, tap on camera and click ‘shoot’.
 It was equally inconvenient to check for navigation (google map) or confirm our GPS location unless we parked at the shoulder of the highway.